About this listing

 My guests are completely independent with their own cooking facilities and front door.
 However, I always love meeting them and hearing their stories, and am happy to help them enjoy their stay.
 I can provide a breakfast basket at a small extra charge if required.
 Tea, coffee and basic condiments are always available.

 It is recommended that guests have their own transport, as public transport to/from Glenties is extremely limited, and there is none to the Barn.
+Taxis are available.
+Cars can be hired from Letterkenny or Donegal airport.

 Other Things to Note